Adam LZ 240sx – Build Your Own!

 The stock rear arches have been widened without being needed to be replaced with overfenders which gives the car a more subtle look whilst still accommodating the wider wheels and tyres.
 This would have been done with some careful arch rolling and heating up of the paint to avoid cracking.

 Wheels & Tyres

 Adam cycles through a few different sets of wheels including a set of CST Hyper Zeros.
 However, in most of his videos the car is wearing a set of square fitment 18″ x 9j ET+25 Cosmis Racing MR7 wheels with the white paint option.

 Interestingly, he has upgraded his brakes to CTS-V items.
 Apparently they perform superbly with the S13’s low kerb weight.
-If you want a bit more bite you can pick up some of these very tasty AP Racing numbers here.
+If you want a bit more bite you can pick up this rather tasty Willwood Superlite front big brake kit here.

 Moving under the hood, Adam is running a tuned SR20DET (swapped in by the previous owner), with a full suite of performance modifications.
 This engine went through quite a bit of work culminating in a full rebuild.

 To run the following modifications reliably you will need to upgrade your own engine and drivetrain.